Audit and Investigations

 Project and Budget Formulation in Atlas

-UNDP’s standard procedures should be followed for Global Fund project and budget formulation in Atlas.
-It is important to remember that the term “Project” in UNDP policy represents an “Award” in Atlas.
-And the term “Output” is represented by a “Project” in Atlas (the budget is at the level of the Output).
+It is important to remember that the term “Project” in UNDP policy represents the project document, previously known as an award in Atlas and the term “Output” is represented by a “Project” in Atlas (the budget is at the level of the Output).
 Therefore, there may be one Project (“Award” in Atlas) with different Outputs (“Projects” in Atlas).
-The financial control on budgets in Atlas (income, expenses, advances, etc.) is at the project level and NOT at the Award level.
+The financial control on budgets in Atlas (income, expenses, advances, etc.) is at the output level and NOT at the Project (Award) level.

 Global Fund project/budget setup in Atlas should adhere to the following principles: